Walking Dingle, Day 2

 Tralee to Camp (23km/15.5mi)

-Through wind & rain & rocky terrain, we prevailed on our first official day of inn-to-inn hiking.
-We took a wrong turn early on, which added an hour to our hike, but it was a beautiful mistake.
-Our morning began with a traditional Irish breakfast & heated debate about soccer football.
-With our detailed trip notes from Sherpa in hand, we set out for our destination.
-This was the hardest day physically, due to the weather & distance but the scenery was ever-changing from farm to coastal, to forest & we never really noticed our aches & pains until we ended the day.
+With our detailed trip notes from Ireland Walk Hike Bike in hand, we set out for our destination.
+This was the hardest day physically, due to weather and distance, but the scenery was ever-changing and we never noticed our aches and pains until we ended the day.

-By the time we crawled up a steep hill to the Sea View B&B in Camp, our wonderful host Joanna met us with steaming hot tea & homemade fruit bread.
-Our room here was the most spacious room of the trip.
-Mattress was hard but breakfast was good with different options; HELL of a steep hill to climb to get there though!
-Ashes Pub was by far my favorite dining experience on the trip.
+Ashes Pub in Camp was by far my favorite dining experience on the Dingle Way.
 They had the BEST seafood chowder I’ve ever had and the building was very old, with a cozy local pub vibe.
 It was a true hiker’s oasis.
-Also ate grass fed beef burgers (not so great), mushy peas & fries, & Smithwicks.
+We ate grass fed beef burgers (not so great), mushy peas and fries, and a refreshing Smithwicks.

 You may also like